 Sarah is a New Hampshire girl teaching English in South Korea.
 Here she tells us all about her time spent in South Korea so far.

 Meet Tiffany, who flew to South Korea all the way from Florida, USA to teach through the EPIK program in South Korea.
 Formerly a kindergarten teacher in the States, Tiffany offers lots of tips and advice about teaching in South Korea.

 2015 Interview with Alexander Lewandowski

 Alexander is an American teacher hailing from Illinois.
 He moved to Taipei in February 2015 and he lives in Banciao, New Taipei.

 Alex describes himself as an easy going person who enjoys music, being outside, exploring new places and learning about different cultures.

 Teaching in Taiwan has been a fantastic experience so far.
-I find myself having as much fun as… Click To Tweet
+I find myself having as much fun as my students.
+Click To Tweet

 2015 Interview with Amy Harper